o-g-sus/JUCE-HEAVY/README.md

 ## Why would I need this?
-Heavy compiles Plugins for different formats already: LV2, VST2, VST3, Clap, Jack ...
+`HVCC` compiles Plugins for different formats already: LV2, VST2, VST3, Clap, Jack ...
-BUT if you want to create your own GUI, you need to spend some extra work, like to greate a unique GUI with JUCE.
+BUT, if you want to create your own `GUI`, you need to spend some extra work, like to greate a unique GUI with JUCE.
 JUCE also gives you the possibility to create Projects for a huge variety of plattforms.
 You can create Apps for iOS or Android Devices for example, which is not possible with many other crossplatform audio frameworks.

 ##